No longer do we have to wait 2-3 business days to send or receive money from a bank account - Osko and the New Payments Platform make it near-instant.

 Is PayID safe and secure from hackers?

-Yes, your PayID and your funds are safe; they’re protected by your bank’s existing fraud–detection processes.
-You’re also entitled to recompense in the case of fraudulent transactions.
+Yes, your PayID and your funds are safe; they're protected by your bank's existing fraud-detection processes.

 How do I know I'm sending the money to the right place or person?

 NPP offers users a payee-validation function so that you can see and check the information of the person, business or institution you're sending the money to.
 You should always take a few seconds to do this before finalising the transaction.

 Are there limits to how much I can send?